Ethan-makes-music/Xerox/README.md

 # About!
 I don't know what to really call it, but its mainly a launcher where you press one button, and as long as you have git installed it will copy a game template to the root folder of the project.
 And in the future I also want to add a button where you can put in a repository of your choice and it will automatically copy it.

+# How to install/Use (more in depth)
+Install git,

+Install the xeroxv1.zip,

+open .exe,